 Valeria: I have been passionate about robotics since I was a child.
 After seeing a digital plant at the CoderDojo in Milan, I became passionate about robotics at age 11 by building my first robot.
 It was a simple plant that interacted with its surroundings through Arduino (a small electronic board), and could be happier or sadder based on whether someone was with it or it was alone.
 I liked it a lot, so I decided that I also wanted to experiment something with this board and build my first robot.
 Following videos on YouTube, when I was 11 years old, I built my first robot.

 Valeria: Then the world opened up to me from there, because building a robot seemed like a simple thing and I thought other kids my age had done it too, but I soon found out that in the adult world it was not so common, at 11 years old.
 I was invited to various events and conferences around Italy, which led me to speak at a TEDx at 14.
 Of course, I didn't want to stop, because after a while it was limiting to just build robots with Arduino.
 I wanted to try experimenting with more complex things.
 One day, going around online, I came across the Boston Dynamics, M.I.T. videos, the ones of humanoid robots doing parkour, jumping, somersaulting, walking on snow, which also went viral.
-I loved it, it fascinated me so much, and so I also wanted to get to M.I.T. in Boston to see how they did these robots, how they made them jump, move.
+I loved it, it fascinated me so much, and so I also wanted to get to M.I.T. in Boston and see how they did these robots, how they made them jump, move.
 So I started stalking a little bit, sending e-mails to all the departments at M.I.T., to all the different labs, to all the e-mails I could find online, asking, "Can I come and do something with you?"
 After a few months, one department responded to me, the department at Duckietown.
 After testing me a bit (they sent me a kit of a robot that was very complex for me, requiring university basics, while I was just starting high school), they invited me to spend the whole summer in Boston...

 Valeria: ... in their Duckietown project to build this robot.
 The robot was basically an autonomous little car that would drive itself around a city avoiding other pedestrians, other vehicles, stopping at intersections, reading street signs and traffic lights.
 By doing this, I was to be the senior tester, then simplify the university tutorials to make them feasible for high school kids.
 This is now an open source project, anyone anywhere in the world can follow along and build their own Tesla-like autonomous little car, Wall Car, that drives around by itself.